LeeAnnEditor/o365hq/blog/How to detect attacks before they cause damage.md

 +++

 Traditionally, security investments were focused on protection.
-With Microsoft Solutions as EM+S it is imperative to also have good detection and response.
+With Microsoft Solutions such as EM+S, it is imperative to also have good detection and response.
 IT organizations should focus on an approach that looks at how to protect, detect, and respond to threats.